-BEGINNING at the most easterly corner of Lot 37, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 350, Pages 27 through 37, Official Records of said County; thence along the northeasterly prolongation of the southeasterly line of said Lot 60.00 feet to the plerhead line, as said plerhead line is described in Resolution No. 5197, passed and adopted December 6, 1982 by the City Council of said City; thence northwesterly along said plerhead line 60.00 feet to the intersection of said plerhead line with the northeasterly prolongation of the northwesterly line of said lot; thence southwesterly along said northeasterly prolongation 60.00 feet to the most northerly corner of said lot; thence southeasterly along the northeasterly line of said lot; thence southeasterly along the northea
+BEGINNING at the most easterly corner of Lot 50, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 250, Pages 27 through 37, Official Records of said County; thence northwesterly along the northeasterly line of said Lot 60.00 feet to the northern corner of said lot; thence northeasterly on the prolongation of the northwestern line of said lot 60.00 feet to a point on a line; thence on a line 60 feet parallel to the northeasterly line of said lot southeasterly 60.00 feet to the intersection of the northeasterly prolongation of the southeastern line of said lot 60.00 feet to the POINT OF BEGINNING.